aritchie/settings/readme.md

     var myInpcObj = Settings.Local.Bind<MyInpcObject>(); // Your object must implement INotifyPropertyChanged myInpcObj.SomeProperty = "Hi"; // everything is automatically synchronized to settings right here

+    //From your viewmodel
+    Settings.Local.Bind(this);

+    // make sure to unbind when your model is done Settings.Local.UnBind(obj);

 ##Roaming Settings
 Used for things like iOS app groups and android wear.
 It works the same way as Local (substitute with Roaming), but requires initialization.